 The first thing you should do as you start getting a handle on your debt management is to request your free credit reports and check your credit score.
 This will give you a sense of what progress you need to make to get to a place where your score won’t hamstring your future efforts at financial progress.

 Audit your current financial institutions

 The institutions managing your investment accounts, like retirement accounts and mutual funds, are likely to be charging you fees for the work of managing the money.
 It’s important to know what fees you're paying and assess whether they are too high in comparison to how much the managers’ guidance is benefiting you.

 Do your fees seem too high for the amount of return your accounts are showing?
 Are you getting good support in exchange for the fees you’re paying?
 Do you have access to smart technology for managing your accounts?
 Are your accounts rebalanced automatically as your life circumstances change?

 Shop around if you think you’re being charged too much and getting too little for the money.
 Financial management is a competitive field; there are many options.

 Saving for retirement is a key part of money management, since that is savings you will definitely need to have in place at some point in your life.
 If you are employed full-time you likely have access to an employer-sponsored retirement plan, but you also have the option to invest in individual retirement plans.

-- Employer-sponsored plans.
-In the U.S., employer-established retirement plans are called 401(k) plans.
-In Canada they are called Registered Pension Plans (RPP).
+Employer-sponsored plans.
+In the U.K., employer-established retirement plans are pension plans.
 Your employer sets up a plan into which employees’ can invest pre-tax income.
 In many cases employers will match employee contributions up to a particular amount.